david-zwicker/sensing/README.md

         of ligands is controlled by an Ising-like distribution.
     - continuous mixtures: all ligands are present at random concentrations.
 The probability distribution of the concentration vector is specified by the mean concentrations and a covariance matrix.
+Exponential mixtures and gaussian mixtures have been implemented.
     - sparse mixtures: the ligands that are present have random concentrations.
         Here, we use the algorithm from the binary mixtures to determine which ligands are present in a mixture and then chose their concentrations independently from exponential distributions.
-    The code for these mixtures is organized in different modules.
+    The code for these mixtures is organized in sub-modules in the `binary_response` module.
-- The package `adaptive_response` is an extension of the `binary_response`, which looks into adaptive excitation thresholds, in particular normalized response and primacy response.
+- The classes in `binary_response` all implement a simple binary representation, where a fixed threshold is used.
+- Two adaptive thresholds are implemented in the separate modules `adaptive_threshold` and `primacy_coding`.
+They extend the code in `binary_response`.
 - We distinguish between general classes and classes  with a concrete receptor library.
 Here, we distinguish libraries that do numerical simulations and libraries that provide analytical results.